scheinerman/MiniMods.jl/README.md

 # MiniMods
-Extension for the `Mods` package for very small moduli.
+Extension of the [Mods](https://github.com/scheinerman/Mods.jl)  package for very small moduli.

 ## Everything is the same, just smaller